1. ENTERING THE INDEPENDENT SCHOOL MOCK TRIAL COMPETITION

 14. OVERALL SCORING

 Total team scores are decided by the cumulative point difference over three rounds.
 For example, if a team wins Round One by 4 points, loses Round Two by 1 point and then wins Round Three by 2 Points, they will have a total of +5 points.
 The two teams with the highest point difference over Rounds 1, 2 and 3 make it to the Final Round.
-The Final Round is decided by a straightforward score out of 100 for each team – the highest scorer winning the regional heat and progressing on to the National Final.
+The Final Round is decided by a straightforward score out of 100 for each team – the highest scorer will win the regional heat.

 See FAQs for quick answers to common questions and see timeline & locations for dates and heat venues.
 If you have any questions about our Mock Trial Competitions, email us or call us at 020 7566 4141.